 Tell your doctor if you are allergic to foods, dyes, preservatives or any other medicines.

 Tell your doctor if you are pregnant, trying to become pregnant or breast feeding.

 The safe use of TRUVADA in pregnancy has not been demonstrated.
 For this reason, it is important that women of child-bearing age receiving treatment with TRUVADA use an effective method of contraception to avoid becoming pregnant.

 If you are a female who is taking TRUVADA to reduce the risk of getting HIV-1 infection and you become pregnant while taking TRUVADA, talk to your healthcare provider to decide if you should keep taking TRUVADA.

 The active substances in this medicine (tenofovir disoproxil fumarate and emtricitabine) have been found in breast milk at low concentrations.

 Consequently, it is recommended that nursing mothers do not breast-feed during treatment with TRUVADA.
 In general, women infected with HIV should not breast-feed their infants in order to avoid transmission of HIV to their newborn infant.

-Tell your doctor if you have liver problems, including hepatitis B infection.
+Tell your doctor if you have liver problems, including hepatitis B, or C virus infection.

 Tell your doctor if you have kidney problems.